-Dr. Lloyd has been with the residency program for two years now and is enjoying all aspects of SCFM residency and southern Colorado.
+Dr. Lloyd has been with the residency program since 2013 and is enjoying all aspects of SCFM residency and southern Colorado.
 She has been the associate program director for 1.5 of those years and really enjoys curricular development and problem solving as part of her every day job.
 She is most known for starting the Colonoscopy track that residents pursue at SCFM.

 She began her career teaching at St Louis University Family Medicine Residency program in Belleville, IL.
 There she served her four years in the Air Force and gained a passion for teaching.
 Dr. Lloyd loves many aspects of primary care and teaching.
 She is most passionate about procedures to include colonoscopies, colposcopies, central lines, LEEPS, intra-articular injections, skin procedures, vasectomies, and any other hands on medical care she can provide.
 Aside from her love of procedures, she enjoys outpatient medicine, OB, sports medicine and inpatient medicine.
 Dr. Lloyd is full time faculty and spends every moment of her day enjoying her role in teaching future family medicine physicians, whom she hopes will enjoy their roles in medicine as passionately as she does.